Pirraio/AstroChemis3D/README.md

 # AstroChemis3D
-Chemis3D is a project that I've been working on for my final project in my school.
-The goal is to create a catalog of chemical substances with a 3D visualization of them, being able to see the angles and distances of the bonds.
+AstroChemis3D is a project that I've been working on for my final project in my school.
+The goal is to create a website that helps to teach about Astronomy and Chemestry, showing planets, stars in 3D as well as chemical substance present in those astros.